davekilian/primer/basic.md

 * The 10s place switch, switched on (the 10s place of $110$ is $1$)
 * The 100s place switch, swithced on (the 100s place of $110$ is $1$)

 In practice, you might want to be able to store much larger numbers; for example, with eight switches, you could store any number from 0 to 255.
 If we wanted to use those eight switches to store the number six ($110$), all we need to do is set the switches as described above, and then set all the remaining switches off.
-That is, the 1000s place switch should be off (set to $0$), as should the 10,000s place, the 100,000s place, and so on.
+That is, the 1,000s place switch should be off (set to $0$), as should the 10,000s place, the 100,000s place, and so on.
 We might write the resulting configuration as $00000110$ to remind us of all those extra switches that we turned off.

 Hopefully that gives you a feel for how to represent numbers in binary using circuitry.
-If things still feel a little fuzzy, that's ok &mdash; we'll go in greater depth over the next chapter.
+If things still feel a little fuzzy, that's ok &mdash; we'll go in greater depth over the next chapter of this book.

 For our calculator, we need to go a step further: representing numbers is a start, but how do we use circuitry to run calculations on binary numbers represented this way?
 For example, how would we add two binary numbers using switches?